boazbk/crypto/lec_00_0_foreword.md

         *secure* .

-    2.  **Perfect security and its limitations:** Showing the possibility (and the limitations) of encryptions that are perfectly secure regardless the attacker's computational resources.
+    2.  **Perfect security and its limitations:** Showing the possibility (and the limitations) of encryptions that are perfectly secure regardless of the attacker's computational resources.

     3.  **Computational security:** Bypassing the above limitations by